pydata/pydata-sphinx-theme/docs/index.rst

 Aknowledgment and inspirations
 ==============================

-To build this theme we drew inspiration from other great projects on the web that we would like to aknowledge here:
+To build this theme we drew inspiration from other great projects on the web that we would like to acknowledge here:

 - GitBook / Metaflow: https://docs.metaflow.org/introduction/what-is-metaflow
 - Furo: https://pradyunsg.me/furo/quickstart (and we also draw a lot of implementation / code from this)